What Is Hyperthyroidism?

 What Are Common Symptoms of Hyperthyroidism?

-When hyperthyroidism develops, a goiter (enlargement of the thyroid) is usually present.
+When hyperthyroidism develops, a goiter (enlargement of the thyroid) is often present.
 It also is associated with some or many of the following symptoms:

 - Fast heart rate, often more than 100 beats per minute